This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 - The scheme has created large-scale employment in construction and allied sectors.

-- Encouraged private sector participation and public-private partnerships (PPPs).
+- Encouraged private sector participation and public-private partnerships (PPPS).

-Comparison with Other Housing Schemes
+Pradhan Mantri Awas Yojana Comparison with Other Government Housing Schemes

 India has implemented various housing schemes over the decades, both at the central and state levels.
 PMAY is distinct in its comprehensive design, scale, and technology-backed execution.
 Here’s an expanded look at how PMAY stacks up against previous and parallel housing initiatives.